 The PTSD confronted me, many years later, in a head on collision in the unassuming, gentle idyll of the Somerset countryside.
 Rounding a corner into a quaint English village in my friend’s car, after a carefree day at Lyme Regis and its now famous The Cobb (from the French Lieutenant’s Woman), I was confronted with a sea, an ocean, of red, white and blue.
 There was bunting everywhere.
 Kerbs were painted in red, white and blue blocks.
 Union Jacks hung from every window, streamers festooned streetlamps and pub signs.
 To this day, I still find it difficult to summon up the word that describes how I felt.
 Terror doesn’t even come close.
 I recall gripping the dashboard and almost vomiting in relief when my friend said, “Oh, I forgot, it’s the Queen’s jubilee!” or some other valid reason why this little corner was done up in Union flags and that we hadn’t just innocently driven into the wrong side of town at the wrong time.

 Later, much later – long after I’d stuffed those emotions down the well of fear and chained them into submission – it dawned on me that my reaction was a form of PTSD.
-So was randomly remembering a spate of car bombings and hiding, hiding, the cowardly schoolgirl that I was, in my bedroom, the farthest room in the house from the driveway, where I would wait, terrified, for my father to start his car.
+So was randomly remembering a spate of car bombings and hiding, hiding, the cowardly schoolgirl that I was, in my bedroom, the farthest room in the house from the driveway, where I would wait, terrified, for my father (a mere businessman) to start his car.
 If someone had planted a bomb under it, he was going to take the blast without me.
 I never, ever confessed this to him.
 Or to anyone.
 I weep at the thought of it all.
 It is also a form of PTSD to randomly remember that I know how a bomb blast sounds, I know how the air changes in those nanoseconds that follow.
 I know too much.

 I know that when you go to bars and pubs, you hug the fire doors and watch everyone like a hawk.
 I can spot suspicious behaviour like I’ve been trained by the FBI but I’ve just learned to read the signs in people in an instant.